 What are the new findings?

 During the first year of the pandemic, on average, participants reported low levels of anxiety and depression, with symptoms improving when restrictions were lifted.
 However, these averages hide significant variability within subgroups of participants.
-In addition to subgroups experiencing persistent high or low severity symptoms, two further subgroups experienced symptoms that fluctuated in line with the easing and tightening of national lockdown restrictions.
+We identified two subgroups experiencing persistent high or low severity symptoms and two subgroups with symptoms that fluctuated in line with the easing and tightening of national lockdown restrictions.

 How might this impact on policy or clinical practice in the foreseeable future?

-When considering the mental health impact of the pandemic and how best to support staff and students, there is a need for policymakers, employers, and wellbeing managers across the higher education sector to account for variability in experiences and provide support that accommodates the particular needs of each subgroup.
+When considering the mental health impact of the pandemic and how best to support staff and students, policymakers, employers, and wellbeing managers across the higher education sector need to account for variability in individual experiences and provide support that accommodates specific subgroup needs.

 Abstract